 It stems from, not a total Financial Independence, I did need to work.
 I was not at the point where I didn’t need to work but I was at the point that if this didn’t work out, I was financially safe and that’s what made it financially possible to take the leap.
 That actually turned out to be the best financial thing that ever could have happened to me because that business has grown tremendously.

-Brad: All right, Micheal, question number three, your favorite life hack?
+Brad: All right, Michael, question number three, your favorite life hack?

 Brad: Yeah.
 Anything that’s made your life easier.
 Anything you’ve done in particular.